Nazeim/docs.wavesplatform/docs/en/waves-node/how-to-rollback-a-node.md

 **Rollback** your node to a specific height to remove all blocks after that given height.
 The rollback allows to discard a few blocks to quickly restore your node in case of fork detection without having to rebuild the whole blockchain database.

-You can implement rollback under the following default condition: **the rolling back can be implemented no more than 2000 blocks**.
+You can implement rollback under the following default condition: **the rollback can be implemented to no more than 2000 blocks**.
 Implement the rollback by using `POST /debug/rollback` with the **API key** \(See [Waves Full Node API](https://nodes.wavesplatform.com/api-docs/index.html#!/debug/rollback) for details\).
 For example,

    ```js
       {